UMass-RC/unity-nfs-checker/README.md

 info_filename contains all logs, including errors

 # sample config file:
-gpu_checker_config.ini will be created (.gitignore and chmod 700) in cwd when the script is run for the first time
+nfs_checker_config.ini will be created (.gitignore and chmod 700) in cwd when the script is run for the first time
 * this file contains a cleartext password
   * should be excluded from source control!
   * should not be readable by any other user!